Jairik/Chick-Counting/backend/mock_backend/miniball/dataset/images/train/readme.md

-Placeholder readme file to create directories for mini ball testing.
+Training images extracted from mini ball testing videos are in this directory.